 Republic Square was the scene of heated protests from thousands of Armenians a couple of weeks before our visit.
 Disenchantment with the current leader over corruption issues led many to support the opposition leader.
-Violence was avoided when a vote was taken in parliament here and the current leader, surprisingly, stepped aside for his opponent.
+Violence was avoided when a vote was taken in parliament and the current leader, surprisingly, stepped aside for his opponent.

 We were sitting in a cafe when the new leader, Nikol Pashinian walked past.
 He was surrounded by people who clapped and cheered.
 The young cafe staff ran outside to take photos.
 After, I spoke to one young staffer who told me, ‘Everybody likes him.
 He’s very popular.
 He will spend money on Armenians.’
 Here’s to happier times.

 Architecture on show at Republic Square.

 Armenian food is organic.
 Produce is sourced locally and there’s very little interference from farm to plate.
-Fruit, vegetables, milk and meat taste the way they should, so tomatoes, strawberries, mulberries, raspberries, cheese, goat, lamb, and wine did their job well and awakened our tastebuds.
+Fruit, vegetables, milk and meat taste the way they should, so tomatoes, strawberries, mulberries, raspberries, cheese, goat, lamb, and wine did their job well, tantalising our tastebuds.

-Yerevan has a whopping 500 cafes, so it was always easy to find somewhere to eat.
+Yerevan has a whopping 500 cafes; always easy to find somewhere to eat.

 This photo shows an excellent Armenian beer and a sangria.
-However, I actually consumed some very good Armenian wine (organic of course) and I wish I had a photo or two to prove that!
+However, I consumed some very good Armenian wine (organic of course) and I wish I had a photo or two to prove that!

 Flowers were in full bloom in Yerevan.